Skip to main contentSkip to article

 • What's the difference between Langley City and the Township of Langley?

-They are two separate municipalities.
-The City of Langley is roughly 10.3 km² with about 30,000 residents — the urban core anchored on Fraser Highway between 200 Street and 206 Street.
-The Township of Langley surrounds the City and is much larger (~308 km², ~150,000 residents) covering Walnut Grove, Willoughby, Murrayville, Brookswood-Fernridge, Fort Langley, Aldergrove, and Glen Valley.
-Each has a distinct mayor + council, a distinct OCP, a distinct property tax mill rate, a distinct building-permit and SSMUH implementation bylaw, and (importantly) a distinct school catchment system within SD 35.
-Buyers should confirm which municipality a parcel is in before pricing tax + permit + zoning assumptions because the difference is real and material.
+Two separate municipalities.
+The City of Langley is roughly 10.3 km² with ~30,000 residents — the urban core anchored on Fraser Highway between 200 Street and 206 Street.
+The Township of Langley surrounds the City (~308 km², ~150,000 residents) covering Walnut Grove, Willoughby, Murrayville, Brookswood-Fernridge, Fort Langley, Aldergrove, and Glen Valley.
+Each has a distinct council, Official Community Plan (OCP), mill rate, building-permit process, and SSMUH bylaw.
+Confirm which municipality a parcel sits in before pricing tax + zoning assumptions.

 • How does the Surrey-Langley SkyTrain Langley Centre station change Langley City Centre?

-Langley Centre is the eastern terminus of the 16 km Surrey-Langley extension along Fraser Highway.
-The Province confirmed in January 2026 that in-service is targeted for late 2029 (pushed back from earlier 2028 estimates).
-The eastern terminus on 203 Street has been named since project inception, which means the corridor premium has been pricing in the longest of any station in the project.
-The City of Langley OCP already premised significant high-rise capacity in the downtown core; the SkyTrain validates that capacity.
-Practical buyer consequence: properties inside the Bill 47 Tier 1 band (≤200m of the station) are largely already in builder hands; remaining single-family parcels inside the band are scarce and trading well above single-family comp.
+Langley Centre (near 203 Street and Industrial Avenue) is the eastern terminus of the 16 km Surrey-Langley extension.
+In-service is targeted for late 2029 (pushed back from earlier 2028 estimates).
+The OCP Bylaw 3100 already premised high-rise capacity in the downtown core; the SkyTrain validates it.
+Properties inside Bill 47 Tier 1 (≤200m) are largely already in builder hands.
 End-user condo buyers in pre-construction projects within Tier 2 (200–400m) capture the cleanest residual spread.

 • What schools serve Langley City Centre?

-The City of Langley falls within School District 35 (Langley) but has its own catchment polygon set distinct from the Township.
-Elementary feeders include Douglas Park Elementary (central), Nicomekl Elementary (south), Simonds Elementary (east), and Uplands Elementary (west).
+The City of Langley falls within School District 35 (SD #35 / Langley) but has its own catchment polygons distinct from the Township.
+Elementary feeders include Douglas Park (central), Nicomekl (south), Simonds (east), and Uplands (west).
 Middle and secondary feed primarily through Langley Fundamental Middle and Langley Secondary, with Langley Fundamental Secondary as the alternative-program option.
-Note: Langley Fine Arts School (LFAS) in Fort Langley is K–12 audition-entry — Langley City Centre residency does not affect LFAS admission.
-Verify the current SD 35 catchment for the specific address before placing an offer; catchment lines do shift.
+Langley Fine Arts School (LFAS) in Fort Langley is K-12 audition-entry — City residency does not affect admission.
+Verify the current SD #35 catchment for the specific address.

 • Should I buy a condo or a townhouse in Langley City?